Mikael Forssell may never have truly established himself at Chelsea, but he’ll always be loved at Birmingham City.

 It’s elusive and unquantifiable, but when you strike gold, it can be glorious – a striker sent through on goal and you know he’s not going to miss, while everyone mentally prepares for the restart before he’s even picked his spot.

 Birmingham City aren’t a club that have enjoyed this luxury too many times, at least in recent years.
 With teams characterised more by grit and determination rather than skill, attacking football has often seemed a distant, almost unattainable, prospect.

 The last player to score more than 20 goals in a season for the Blues was Steve Claridge in the 1994-95 season, when the club won the third tier.
-Along with Paul Devlin and Paul Furlong, Mikael Forssell has come closest to ending that run, falling just one short of the mark.
+Along with Paul Devlin and Paul Furlong, Mikael Forssell has come closest to ending that run, falling just one short of the mark in 2004.

 He seized on a misplaced backpass to cut inside, open his body and curl the ball into the top corner.
 For the second, Forssell was teed up by Celestine Babayaro and let rip from outside the box, crashing his shot past a motionless goalkeeper.

 Despite the ginger hair, fresh-faced looks and slight frame, the essence of the striker who would go on to star for Birmingham was already in evidence.